Pooja-Gangavathi/cypress-assignment-oct/Readme.md

    ```
 ## Follow the below steps to run the testcase by Cypress Runner,

-a.
-Select the Scaffold file in the project directory.
+a. **Select the Scaffold file in the project directory.**
-b.
-Select any of the browser when prompted by Cypress runner.
+b. **Select any of the browser when prompted by Cypress runner.**
-c.
-Select "Okay, I got" it to continue.
+c. **Select "Okay, I got" it to continue.**
-d.
-Choose the Login_Functionalty.cy.js file to run from the displayed list,Cypress will start running the test case automatically.
+d. **Choose the Login_Functionalty.cy.js file to run from the displayed list,Cypress will start running the test case automatically.**

 4. **Alternatively, to run Tests in Headless Mode:**

-To run tests in the terminal without opening the Cypress GUI.
-Cypress generates reports for test results.
-To view them:
+Run the below code in the code editor, which will create test report of pass and fail test.

    ```bash
    npx cypress run
    ```
-which will create test report of pass and fail test.

 This README should guide you through setting up, running, and reporting on your tests in the `cypress_demo_test` repository.

+## Manual testcase spreadsheet
-Here is the link of detailed manual test case spreadsheet
+Here is the below link,
 https://docs.google.com/spreadsheets/d/18wGJq7SGkmcsyGDZTXrGYMIXauDDXMUftxEeY7p1Szc/edit?gid=0#gid=0